 Ms. Goss Graves is President and CEO of the National Women’s Law Center.
 She has served in numerous roles at the National Women’s Law Center for more than a decade and has a distinguished track record working across a broad set of issues central to women’s lives—including income security, health and reproductive rights, education access, and workplace justice.

 Ms. Goss Graves is currently overseeing the Center’s administration of the Time’s Up Legal Defense Fund, which connects those who experience sexual misconduct including assault, harassment, abuse and related retaliation in the workplace or in trying to advance their careers with legal and public relations assistance.

-Before becoming president and CEO, Fatima served as the Center’s senior vice president for program, where she led the organization’s broad program agenda.
-Prior to that, as the Center’s vice president for education and employment, she led the Center’s anti-discrimination initiatives, including work to promote equal pay, and address harassment and violence at work and in school, with a particular focus on outcomes for women and girls of color.
+Before becoming President and CEO, Ms. Goss Graves served as the Center’s Senior Vice President for Program, where she led the organization’s broad program agenda.
+Prior to that, as the Center’s Vice President for Education and Employment, she led the Center’s anti-discrimination initiatives, including work to promote equal pay, and address harassment and violence at work and in school, with a particular focus on outcomes for women and girls of color.

 Ms. Goss Graves is widely recognized for her effectiveness in the complex public policy arena at both the state and federal levels.
 She regularly testifies before Congress and federal agencies, and is a frequent speaker at conferences and other public education forums.
 Ms. Goss Graves appears often in print and on air as a legal expert on issues core to women’s lives, including in the New York Times, Wall Street Journal, Washington Post, AP, Chicago Tribune, LA Times, San Francisco Chronicle, CNN, MSNBC, PBS and NPR.
 She received her Bachelor of Arts from UCLA and her J.D. from Yale Law School.